HorizonIITM/HubbleParameter/README.md

-# HubbleParameter
+# Hubble Parameter
-Estimation of Hubble Parameter using various steps of the Cosmic Distance Ladder
+The project goal is to estimate Hubble Parameter using the a multitude of methods under the **Cosmic Distance Ladder**.

+<small>Further updates to be posted soon</small>